kestel/Compendium-to-Card/README.md

 options.
 The tags are visible in RPG Card and you can use that app's filter ability to narrow the list of cards you want printed.

- `python3 Full\ Compendium.xml rpg_cards.json -t source -t
+ `python3 Full\ Compendium.xml rpg_cards.json -t source -t type -t property`

 Tags currently supported: